Complex-systems-and-devops-gruppe-8/.github/report.md

 #### TypeScript Integration

-The frontend is also built using **TypeScript**, which enables typing.
+The frontend is also built using **TypeScript**, which enables static type checking.
 This is useful to help catch errors during development rather than at runtime.
 TypeScript is best used by defining **interfaces** and **types** for components’ props and states.
 This ensures that data passed between components is structured correctly.

-[EXAMPLES]

 #### Styling with Tailwind CSS

-For the styling of the front end, **Tailwind CSS** is used.
+To style the frontend, **Tailwind CSS** is used.
 Tailwind CSS is one of many CSS frameworks that makes it easier to style different components.
 One of the advantages of Tailwind is that it has built-in responsiveness, making it simple to create a layout that adapts to different screen sizes.

 #### Build Tool: Vite

 As for building the application, we use **Vite**.
-Vite is a build tool that focuses on the developer experience by enabling hot-reloading, which improves the experience for developers when working on the application.
+This is a build tool that focuses on the developer experience by enabling hot-reloading, which improves the experience for developers when working on the application.

-[EXAMPLES]

 ## Test